lhelwerd/top2000/README.md

 The Web application is written for recent Node.js versions, currently Node 20 and later is supported.
-The Web application makes use of Bulma and D3.js for presentation and several Webpack dependencies for bundled compilation.
+The Web application makes use of Bulma and D3.js for presentation, MiniSearch for search and several Webpack dependencies for bundled compilation.

 ### Top 2000 data